GalaxyHBXY/Extracting-data-from-documents-for-data-science/README.md

 # CS31 - Extracting  data from documents for data science

-#### 1. Introduction
+## Introduction

 This project aims to extract valuable information from the old scanned documents.

+## Keywords

+- OCR

+- Template matching
+- Linear regression

-#### 2. Installation
+## Installation

-- Python3 environment
+- `Python3` environment
+- Dependency installation:
-- Dependency installation: `pip3 install requirements.txt`
+  - `pip3 install -r requirements.txt`
+  - `conda install --yes --file requirements.txt`

+## Quick Start

+- demo program - `python3 main_script.py`

-#### 3. Methodology
+## Methodology

-1. input a pdf file
+0. Given a set of pdf files as input

-2. convert it to a set of image files (a pdf file can have multiple pages), and save them to a temporary directory (`[root working directory]/tmp/`)
+1. Convert them to a set of image files (note: a pdf file can have multiple pages), and save them to a temporary directory (e.g. `[root working directory]/tmp/`)

-   1. time consuming - needs to find a trade-off between the efficiency and the image quality

-3. iterate through the `.../tmp/` directory with the **template matching** script, the matched images are renamed and saved in `.../selected` directory.
+2. Iterate through the temporary directory with the **template matching** script (i.e. filter_util.py).
+The matched images will be renamed and saved in `.../selected` directory.

-4. clean `.../tmp/` and repeat 1-3.
+3. Clear `.../tmp/` and repeat 1-3.

-5. pre-define the position of the critical areas by the labelling tool
+4. Pre-define the position of the critical areas by the labelling tool

-   1. `json_util.py`

-   2. `PPOCRLabel --kie True`
+   - Please refer to the `Labeling` section for more information.

-6. Running the OCR program on each image in `.../selected/` that retrieves the text in the certain area (nearest valid block).
+5. Running the OCR program on each image in `.../selected/` that retrieves the text in the certain area (nearest valid block).

-7. save the outputs into a JSON file for further analysis
+6. Save the outputs into a JSON file for further analysis

    1. ```json
       // sample format
       {
           name: "xxx",
-          estate_of: "xxx",
           issue_date: "dd-mm-yyyy",
           date_of_death: "dd-mm-yyyy",
           total_tax_payment: 123,